Is it Cheaper to Build Up or Out?

 hash-markHow To Choose Your Expansion Style

 Obviously, the perks of building out are very real, but building out isn’t for everyone.
 Even if it is the cheaper option, there are certain moments where building up might be a better option.
-For example, if you don’t have the land or building out would turn your home into an eyesore, upwards is a better choice.
+For example, if you don’t have the land or building out, it would turn your home into an eyesore, and upwards is a better choice.

 At times, building outwards won’t be feasible.
 For example, if your township has a law that bars the use of additional land for home expansions, building upwards may be the only way to get the extra room you want.